Half-Approximating Maximum Dicut in the Streaming Setting: Streaming Adaptation of the Algorithm

 Second, we use reservoir sampling to uniformly sample $d$ incoming edges from $\IL(v)$, and another $d$ outgoing edges from $\OL(v)$.
 Both of these samplings are done with replacement, and they are stored in $\Rsvsin(v)$ and $\Rsvsout(v)$, respectively (typically reservoir sampling samples without replacement, but by having $d$ reservoirs of size 1, rather than 1 reservoir of size $d$ we can sample with replacement).
 This is all the information that we store for each sampled vertex in $W$.

 Independently, we also uniformly sample edges with probability $n^{-c}$ in a set $\B$, and we use reservoir sampling to independently sample another set $\C$ of exactly $n^{1-c}$ edges without replacement.
-The edges in $\B$ will be used to estimate our high-degree vertices, the information relevant to each individual vertex $v \in W$ will be used to estimate our low-degree vertices, and the edges in $\C$ will be used to estimate our final max-dicut of the graph.
+The edges in $\B$ will be used to estimate our high-degree vertices, the information relevant to each individual vertex $v \in W$ will be used to estimate our low-degree vertices, and the edges in $\C$ will be used to obtain our final estimate of \maxdicut{}.

 After the stream processing, we call the $\EdgeEstimator(\cdot)$ function on our edges in $\C$ and average them with $\HTAvg(\cdot)$.
 Now, we describe how our estimators for vertices and edges work.
 The input to both algorithms is a single edge or vertex with which we plan to estimate its $\pos(\cdot)$ value as $\Pest(\cdot)$.
 The output, however, is either a pair of our estimate $\Pest(\cdot)$ and a tree $\T(\cdot)$, or simply $\bot$ in the case that we fail.
 When we get a return value of $(\Pest(\cdot),\T(\cdot))$ for an edge or vertex, this means that our estimate for the true $\pos(\cdot)$ value of that edge or vertex is $\Pest(\cdot)$, and this estimate's success was dependent on $\T(\cdot) \subseteq W$.
 Thus, since each of these vertices is in $W$ with probability $n^{-c}$, the probability of success is $n^{-c|\T(\cdot)|}$.
 This is what we pass to our $\HTAvg$.